HenrikBengtsson/matrixStats/revdep/problems.md

     selectively is preferable.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 14.7Mb
-      sub-directories of 1Mb or more:
-        data  14.1Mb
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     Package listed in more than one of Depends, Imports, Suggests, Enhances: